Close

 What are Uniform Task-Base Management System codes?

-UTBMS were designed to standardize the categorization of legal services and expenses so they can be easily identified and analyzed.
+UTBMS was designed to standardize the categorization of legal services and expenses so they can be easily identified and analyzed.
 This three-phase approach is used to identify the services performed:

-• Task codes are a granular description of service provided by area of law.
+• Task codes are a granular description of service provided by an area of law.

 • Activity codes identify the specific service performed.